Academic Advising And Registration

 When can I register for classes myself?

 Because there are many important advising and course registration decisions to make during your freshman and sophomore year, for full-time students course registration is done by your advisor during these years.
-In your junior and senior years, you may register yourself through ASAP after you have met with and received the approval of your advisor.
+In your junior and senior years, you may register yourself through Self Service after you have met with and received the approval of your advisor.
 Part-time students are encouraged to have discussions within their College's Dean's office, and can register themselves for all courses.

 What are the policies regarding registering for online classes?